iredmail/docs/upgrade/1-iredmail.releases.md

-# iRedMail: release notes and upgrade tutorials
+# iRedMail release notes and upgrade tutorials

 Usually, upgrading iRedMail is just updating some config files to achieve new features or fix bugs, you do __NOT__ need to download the latest iRedMail and